Doctor of Science: Japan

 Similarly to in the US and most of Europe, Japanese universities offer both the PhD and the ScD as initial doctorates in science.

 India

-In India only a few prestigious universities offer ScD/DSc in science which is obtained in Graduate School after satisfactory evaluation of knowledge, research accomplishment, and a doctoral defence.
-The oldest institute to award a DSc degree in India is Rajabazar Science College, University of Calcutta.
+In India a few private and government universities offer a DSc degree which goes through rigorous evaluation by a scientific committee prior to being conferred after assessing knowledge, academic contributions, community/social impact independently.

+Some universities who offer a DSc are Banaras Hindu University, SR University, University of Delhi.

 Thailand

-Higher education institutes in Thailand generally grant PhD as a doctoral research degree, some universities including Chulalongkorn University award DSc.
+Higher education institutes in Thailand generally grant a PhD as a doctoral research degree, some universities including Chulalongkorn University award a DSc.
 In exception, Mahidol University can grant both PhD and DSc.
-Doctoral students in Faculty of Science are always awarded PhD, but some other programs award DSc.
+Doctoral students in Faculty of Science are always awarded a PhD, but some other programs award a DSc.

 Uzbekistan

 DSc or PhD degrees are awarded after dissertation and fulfilling the required publication number.
 In order to qualify for DSc, one is required to have attained a PhD.
 The higher education institutes in Uzbekistan also grant DSc degrees.
 As an example, the National University of Uzbekistan and the Uzbekistan Academy of Sciences offer DSc in various fields.